-In this scenario, the carbon intensity reduction delivered by 2030 is 21.9%, two percentage points above the draft compliance schedule.
+In this scenario, the carbon intensity reduction delivered by 2030 is 21.7%, approaching two percentage points above the draft compliance schedule.
 Steady progress continues in decarbonization of transportation across the board.
-The deployment of ZEVs meets the Governor's target of 5 million by 2030, there is gradual progress in commercialization of advanced biofuels, the average carbon intensity of first generation biofuels decreases, and it is assumed that mass balance accounting allows all natural gas supplied for transportation in California to be counted as renewable, utilizing a combination of in-state and out-of-state renewable natural gas supplies.
+Deployment of ZEVs meets the Governor's target of 5 million by 2030, there is gradual progress in commercialization of advanced biofuels, the average carbon intensity of first generation biofuels decreases, and it is assumed that mass balance accounting allows all natural gas supplied for transportation in California to be counted as renewable, utilizing a combination of in-state and out-of-state renewable natural gas supplies.

-In the Steady Progress scenario, annual consumption of electricity for transportation reaches 19,400 GWh.
-This is marginally higher than the 18,000 GWh shown in the high demand scenario by the CEC Transportation Energy Demand Forecast, 2018-2030 (Bahrenian et al., 2017), reflecting the increased level of ambition modeled here for electric passenger vehicles by 2030.
-Annual consumption of renewable natural gas reaches 320 million gallons diesel equivalent, about the same as the high demand case in Bahrenian et al. (2017), which reaches 310 million gallons diesel equivalent in 2030.
+In the Steady Progress scenario, annual consumption of electricity for transportation reaches 18,650 GWh.
+This is marginally above the 18,000 GWh shown in the high demand scenario by the CEC Transportation Energy Demand Forecast, 2018-2030 (Bahrenian et al., 2017), reflecting the increased ambition for passenger EV deployment under the Governor's target.
+Annual consumption of renewable natural gas reaches 310 million gallons diesel equivalent, about the same as the high demand case in Bahrenian et al. (2017), which also reaches 310 million gallons diesel equivalent in 2030.

-Consumption of distillate-substitute biofuels, biodiesel and renewable diesel/jet, also increases in this scenario.
-From about 400 million gallons in 2016, by 2030 total demand reaches 1.5 billion gallons (600 million gallons of biodiesel blended at B15, and 900 million gallons of renewable diesel or jet fuel).
+Consumption of distillate-substitute biofuels, biodiesel and renewable diesel/jet19, also increases in this scenario.
+From about 400 million gallons in 2016, by 2030 total demand reaches 1.35 billion gallons (600 million gallons of biodiesel blended at B15, and 900 million gallons of renewable diesel or jet fuel).
 These 2030 volumes are somewhat below those in the CARB illustrative compliance scenarios for a 20% carbon intensity reduction target (1.6 to 2.5 billion gallons in 2030, including alternative jet fuel).
 Higher volumes could potentially be made available by more rapid growth of cellulosic drop-in fuel production, or by increased supply of hydrotreated vegetable oils.

-Total ethanol consumption falls from 1.6 to 1.2 billion gallons, limited by the blend wall (E10).
+Total ethanol consumption falls from 1.6 to 1.1 billion gallons, limited by the blend wall (E10)20.
 Cellulosic ethanol production and consumption increases modestly to 120 million gallons by 2030, and starch ethanol (corn and sorghum) remains the primary source, but continues a trend of reducing carbon intensity including the roll out of carbon capture and storage to California ethanol refineries.
-A further 30 million gallons of cellulosic biofuel are supplied as drop-in diesel, gasoline and jet fuel.
+A further 30 million gallons of cellulosic biofuel are supplied as drop-in diesel, gasoline and jet fuel, reflecting only modest modeled growth in cellulosic biomass-to-liquids technologies.

-&lt;sup>15 Including distillates from cellulosic biomass-to-liquids as well as hydrotreated vegetable oil.
+19 Including distillates from cellulosic biomass-to-liquids as well as hydrotreated vegetable oil.

-&lt;sup>16 A 'high alcohol' scenario in which E85 consumption grows more aggressively is discussed below.
+20 A 'high alcohol' scenario in which E85 consumption grows more aggressively is discussed below.

 Figure 5 shows the contribution of various credit generating technologies to achieving compliance with the draft targets.
 In the very near term, HVO, biodiesel and conventional ethanol remain the largest credit generators.
-Moving into the 2020s, however, the greenhouse gas emissions reduction delivered by electricity and renewable natural gas increase, as does the generation of credits by refinery improvements and carbon capture and storage (grouped into 'other credits' in the figure).
+Moving into the 2020s, however, the greenhouse gas emissions reduction delivered by electricity increase dramatically, as does the generation of credits from renewable natural gas, and by refinery improvements and carbon capture and storage (grouped into 'other credits' in the figure).

-There is a drawdown of the credit bank between now and 2024, but from 2025 onwards credit generation starts to exceed annual requirements.
-As shown in Figure 6, from this point on a significant credit bank starts to build up, reaching 13 million by 2030 (Table 4).
+There is a drawdown of the credit bank between now and 2026, but from 2027 onwards credit generation starts to exceed modeled annual compliance requirements.
+As shown in Figure 6, from this point on a significant credit bank starts to build up, reaching 9.5 million by 2030 (Table 4).
 This suggests that a more stringent compliance trajectory for the final few years to 2030 would be deliverable given these fuel supply assumptions.